-Program Implementation Status Continue, Modify, or Delete reduced water and wastewater connection fees.
-Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and Federal categorical exclusions, when applicable.
+Program Implementation Status Continue, Modify, or Delete exemptions and Federal categorical exclusions, when applicable.
 Monitor the State Department of Housing and Community Development's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness.
-Expand the City's affordable housing inventory by 275 units over the next eight years - 50 extremely low-income, 75 very low-income, and 150 low-income units. subdivision and Reedley Family Apartments Phase II were issued building permits for single family and multifamily development during this calendar year.
+Expand the City's affordable housing inventory by 275 units over the next eight years - 50 extremely low-income, 75 very low-income, and 150 low-income units. family and multifamily development during this calendar year.
 The City continued to work with housing developers (Fresno Housing Authority, Self-Help Homes, private developers, etc.) to expand affordable housing opportunities.
 The City submitted and received SB 2 and LEAP funding to complete a comprehensive zoning code update to streamline housing production.
 The City did not issue any NOFAs.
 In 2019, the City provided a Letter of Support for Self-Help Enterprises' Reedley Affordable Housing Project (67 single family units) for Fresno County HOME CHDO funding.
 From support letter: "Safe, affordable housing is a critical need in our community.
 Additionally, the City's previous experience with Self-Help Enterprises on development of a similar project in Reedley was positive and we welcome this proposed new development."
 In 2021, the City provided a Letter of Support for Self-Help Enterprises' Guardian Village Affordable Rental Housing Project and application for Fresno County HOME Program funding (48 multifamily units).